Our stunning One-off Opal 18K Gold and Sterling Silver Branch pendant is perfect for everyday wear or special occasions.

 Perfect as a special gift for a loved one or a treat for yourself.

 If you'd like a chain with this pendant please choose the desired design and length from the drop down menu.
-Chain shown in picture: Fine Snake Chain
+Chain shown in picture: Medium Snake Chain

 If you'd like a different style of chain, check out our full selection of chains here and purchase the chain separately.
 Please be aware, that as purchased separately, they will arrive packed in separate boxes.
 If you'd like them packed together in one box, please let us know in the notes section at the checkout.